 This all takes place within the core of the Banff Centre Mountain Film and Book Festival, where epic stories are told through the eyes of adventurers, authors, photographers, and filmmakers from around the globe.

 Workshop sessions will help participants sharpen their narrative, vision, organize their workflow, develop audio and editing techniques, and perfect their pitches.
 Our faculty promote an open, interactive, and creative atmosphere.

-We pack the days with hands-on practice, lively discussion, and brainstorming; evenings include film screenings, guest speakers, and social events.
+We pack the days with hands-on practice, lively discussion, and brainstorming.
 We’ll welcome industry insiders as guest speakers, offering rare access to potential mentors, collaborators, sponsors, and backers.
 The workshop includes on-campus lodging and meals — all that participants have to do is focus on their craft and soak up the inspiration.

 Who should apply?